-The Incan fortress named “sexy woman.”
+This Incan fortress in Cusco Peru is named “sexy woman.”
 Sort of.

 We next drove up to an ancient fortress/temple overlooking Cusco at Sacsayhuaman (pronounced similar to “Sexy Woman”) which was built — complete with an aqueduct system — by the pre-Incan Killke culture.

 The stones here were the biggest ever used in the Americas and were cut with a freakish precision found nowhere else — not even a blade of grass can fit between the blocks.

 Back in the plaza, we got to witness a parade celebrating Corpus Cristi (“the body of Christ”) which blocked off the main square.

 There were groups from all the local churches in native dress followed by bands of musicians who sounded drunk, but weren’t.
 We watched for as long as we could remain upright and then headed back to the hotel to sleep some more.
 The next day, we headed to the Sacred Urubamba Valley.